 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school places a high priority on all pupils' health and wellbeing.
 All pupils attend whole school PHSE assemblies 4 times per week.
-Miss J Smith, SENDCO, coordinates provision for pupils with wellbeing, emotional, physical and mental health needs.
+Miss L Bery, SENDCO, coordinates provision for pupils with wellbeing, emotional, physical and mental health needs.
 Pupil issues are dealt with primarily by class teachers.
-In addition to this Mr Richards, Headteacher is involved and Mr Paul Hanley, Learning Mentor, if required.
+In addition to this Mrs Lamb, Headteacher is involved.
 Fellow pupils are encouraged to mentor and buddy other pupils, particularly at playtimes.
 Risk Assessments are made to ensure all pupils are safe A large range of extra-curricular clubs encourage all pupils to partake in physical activity.
 Some pupils need closer supervision and encouragement.
-When necessary vulnerable pupils are given 'time out' at break times with a member of staff.
+When necessary, vulnerable pupils are given 'time out' at break times with a member of staff.
 Time limited groups are set up to help pupils with: self esteem social skills life skills anger management Risk Assessments are carried out with special groups of pupils in mind to keep the safe.
 Specialist providers sometimes need to be involved with individual pupils.
 TAC meetings are supported by a range of agencies.
-Additional support can be requested from: CAMHS Social Care ASD team Educational Psychologist Penhaligans Friends Art Therapy Individualised support is provided for pupils who begin to display early signs of disaffection in KS2 by our Learning Mentor.
-Pupils with specific medical conditions have individual health care plans.
+Additional support can be requested from: CAMHS Social Care ASD team Educational Psychologist Penhaligons Friends Art Therapy Lego Therapy First Light Individualised support is provided for focus pupils by TIS trained staff Pupils with specific medical conditions have individual Education and health care plans.
+Advice and support is requested from family support workers though EHH when further support is needed.